General Education Department (Kerala): Revenue Districts

-District offices, supervised by Deputy Directors of Education, are located in each of the 14 revenue districts for administrative convenience and to increase the effectiveness of school instruction.
-There are educational districts and educational sub-districts inside each revenue district.
-In the State, there are 163 educational sub-district offices led by Assistant Educational Officers (AEO) for the administration of all primary schools within the sub-district and 41 educational district offices headed by District Educational Officers (DEO) for the administration of high schools (HS), training schools, and other special types of schools.
-Higher secondary (HSS) and vocational higher secondary (VHSE) schools are under the administrative control of joint directors, regional deputy directors, deputy directors, and assistant directors.
+District offices, supervised by Deputy Directors of Education (DDEs), are located in each of the 14 revenue districts for administrative convenience and to increase the effectiveness of school instruction.
+Each revenue district has Educational Districts and Educational Sub-Districts.There are educational districts and educational sub-districts inside each revenue district, each headed by District Educational Officer (DEO), and Assistant Educational Officer (AEO) respectively.